muschellij2/neuroc/installing_devtools/index.md

 John Muschelli
 `r Sys.Date()`

+All code for this document is located at [here](https://raw.githubusercontent.com/muschellij2/neuroc/master/installing_devtools/index.R).

 As Neuroconductor is GitHub-based, we will need a way for R to install packages directly from GitHub.
 The `devtools` package provides this functionality.
 In this tutorial, we will go through the steps of installing `devtools`, and some common problems.
 You must have `devtools` installed to install from GitHub in subsequent tutorials on installing Neuroconductor packages.